ultrahumanite/oneline/README.md

 The process described below will allow you to edit userChrome.css and userContent.css in real time and imitaitelly see how your edits affect the way Firefox looks.

-**Setting up FireFox build in Developer Tools for real time userChrome.css and userContent.css editing and previewing**
+**Setting up FireFox build in Developer Tools for real time userChrome.css and userContent.css editing and previewing** Reffer to the below screenshot and follow the setp-by-step instructions.
 ![alt text](https://raw.githubusercontent.com/ultrahumanite/oneline/master/screenshots/console_one.png)
 1. Pres Cmd + Opt + i a new pannel will open in the Firefox window
 2. Click on the three dots that appears in the right top corner of the panel that just opened, next to the x button
 3. Scroll down to Advanced Settings and check the settings "Enable browser chrome and add-on debugging toolboxes" and "Enable remote debugging".
 4. Close the developer tools panel and proceed with next tutorial

-**Using Developer Tools for real time userChrome.css and userContent.css editing and preview**
+**Using Developer Tools for real time userChrome.css and userContent.css editing and preview** Reffer to the below screenshot and follow the setp-by-step instructions.
 1. Press Cmd + Opt + Shift + i on Mac
 2. A permission dialog will prompt you to allow remote debug, clic ok
 3. Click on the tab Style Editor, choose file userChrome.css from the sidebar on the left